Keeper-Security/Commander/keepercommander/plugins/pspasswd/README.md

 In this example, we are telling Commander to first download and decrypt records, then rotate the password (record UID HKj0T-NmBndy8SJ6ttbt1A) using the plugin programmed into the record.
 To locate the Record UID, simply view it on the commander interactive shell or view it on the Keeper Web Vault and Desktop App (small 'key' icon to the right of the record title).

-We're excited about the use cases for this plugin.
-If you have any feature requests, please contact us at ops@keepersecurity.com.
+If you have any feature requests for this plugin, please contact us at ops@keepersecurity.com.